OGUN01/IQ7/README.md

 ## Available Scripts

-- `npm start` - Runs the app in development mode
+- `npm run dev` - Runs the app in development mode
-- `npm test` - Launches the test runner
 - `npm run build` - Builds the app for production
+- `npm start` - Starts the production server
-- `npm run eject` - Ejects from Create React App
+- `npm run lint` - Runs ESLint for code quality

+## Deployment

+This project is optimized for deployment on Vercel:
+1. Push your code to GitHub
+2. Import your repository on Vercel
+3. Vercel will automatically detect Next.js and deploy

 ## Browser Support
 - Chrome (latest)